Montpellier Climate & Temperature

 - According to the Holdridge life zones system of bioclimatic classification Montpellier is situated in or near the cool temperate moist forest biome.

-- The annual average temperature is 14 degrees Celsius (57.1 degrees Fahrenheit).
+- The mean temperature is 14 degrees Celsius (57.1 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 16.5 °C (29.7°F).
 This indicates that the continentality type is oceanic, subtype truly oceanic.